 This course introduces FAA airspace systems, including air traffic control procedures, airspace definition, and rules governing controlled flight.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT2006 Practical Dispatch 1 Credit
+DT2006 Practical Dispatch

 This course introduces human factors and practical dispatch applications.
 Students are required to demonstrate operational control using existing and forecast weather conditions and available equipment resources for the safe conduct of flight operations.
 Emphasis placed on the topics of safety vs. economics, crew legalities, Notams, route, altitude, and alternative selection.
 Dispatch releases, fuel planning, aircraft weight and balance, emergency procedures, operation specifications, and other subjects will also be covered.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT2007 Communications 1 Credit
+DT2007 Communications

 This course provides an overview of federal communication regulations.
 The effect of communications on company systems, equipment, and emergency procedures will also be discussed.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT2008 Emergency & Abnormal Procedures 1 Credit
+DT2008 Emergency & Abnormal Procedures

 This course introduces ground and air security measures and emergency & NTSB reporting protocol.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course

-DT5001 Advanced Federal Aviation Regulations 1 Credit
+DT4001 Advanced Federal Aviation Regulations

 This course provides an in-depth study of Federal Aviation Regulations (FARs) that govern the licensing of aircraft dispatchers.
 Focus areas of the course include certification and operations of air carrier aircraft, handling of hazardous materials, and rules pertaining to aircraft accidents or incidents.
-Prerequisite: Federal Aviation Regulations
+Prerequisite: Federal Aviation Regulations Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT5002 Advanced Meteorology 1 Credit
+DT4002 Advanced Meteorology

 This course provides an in-depth analysis of concepts in meteorology, including air mass analysis, weather fronts, fog, aircraft icing, thunderstorms, tornadoes, hurricanes, turbulence, and National Weather Service products.
 Each topic is discussed in the context of its cause and potential effect on aircraft operations.
 Students must demonstrate their ability to assimilate various weather reports and forecasts to make timely and safe decisions concerning aircraft operations under ever-changing weather conditions.
-Prerequisite: Meteorology
+Prerequisite: Meteorology Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT5003 Advanced Navigation and Air Traffic Control 1 Credit
+DT4003 Advanced Navigation and Air Traffic Control

 This course provides an in-depth study of navigation concepts, including map projections, high and low altitude en route charts, approach charts, and arrival and departure procedures.
 Students will gain a thorough knowledge and understanding of air navigation equipment and procedures.
 This course also covers FAA airspace systems, including air traffic control procedures, airspace definition, and rules governing controlled flight.
-Prerequisites: Navigation; Air Traffic Control
+Prerequisites: Navigation; Air Traffic Control.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT5004 Advanced Aircraft Systems & Performance 1 Credit
+DT4004 Advanced Aircraft Systems & Performance

 This course provides an in-depth study of the CRJ-900 aircraft systems including weight and balance, engine performance, hydraulics, flight controls, aircraft performance, emergency systems, and limitations to flight.
-Prerequisites: Aircraft Systems and Performance
+Prerequisites: Aircraft Systems and Performance.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course

-DT5005 Advanced Practical Dispatching 1 Credit
+DT4005 Advanced Practical Dispatching